-&lt;sup>1The SEFSC Coastal logbook records were accessed to determine the number of vessels that harvested reef fish and this can be a proxy to determine the number of active reef fish permits.
+1The SEFSC Coastal logbook records were accessed to determine the number of vessels that harvested reef fish and this can be a proxy to determine the number of active reef fish permits.

-Because vessels make multiple trips per year, the SEFSC Coastal Logbooks were analyzed to estimate the increase in vessel landing notifications under Preferred Alternative 2 compared to Alternative 1 (one trip = one landing notification).
+Alternative 1 (one trip = one landing notification).
 Coastal Logbooks were analyzed to count the number of trips that landed at least one pound of reef fish and the number of trips within that subset that landed at least one pound of IFQ species (Table 2.1.2).
-Trips containing IFQ species accounted for between 80-91% of all reef fish trips since 2007.
+Trips containing IFQ species accounted for between 80-91% of all reef fish trips since 20079.
 The anticipated addition in the number of trips submitting landing notifications would be between 728 and 1,293 more landing notifications per year when examined over the 2007-2015 time period.
 The monthly average ranges from an additional 61 to 108 landing notifications per month (Table 2.1.2).